slamphear/leetcode/README.md

 # LeetCode-Swift
-Swift solutions for LeetCode problems with unit tests!
+Swift solutions for LeetCode problems with test cases!

 These are being used as practice problems, so I'm not consulting existing solutions or discussion sections.

-The solutions themselves are in the root-level "Solutions" folder; however, before being submitted, the problem number will need to be removed from the Solution class.

-E.g., the first line

-`class Solution1 {`

-in "1.
-Two Sum.swift" will need to be replaced with

-`class Solution {`

-before submitting.
+As a result, these are not references for the *best* solutions to each of these problems, but all solutions have been submitted to (and accepted by) LeetCode unless noted otherwise in a solution's file header.

+To compile and run the test cases for a solution, just enter

+`swift /path/to/file.swift`

+in the Terminal.